sherado99/SCDFT/README.md

 **No coding skills are required.** If you can use a spreadsheet, you can use SERTI.

+### 📣 From Chaos to Clarity: Who Really Uses SERTI?

+In many organisations, valuable feedback gets lost because it sounds too emotional or unprofessional to be taken seriously.
+SERTI fixes this by acting as a bridge between the messy reality of human complaints and the structured needs of decision-makers.

+**Here is how feedback travels without SERTI:**
+1. A frustrated customer yells at a support agent.
+2. The agent, already stressed, passes the raw complaint to their manager.
+3. The manager reads an emotional rant, struggles to extract the core issue, and hesitates to forward it to the director.
+4. **Result:** The director never hears the real problem.
+No action is taken.
+The customer leaves.

+**Here is how feedback travels with SERTI (the ideal workflow):**
+1. A frustrated customer yells at a support agent.
+2. The agent (or their manager) pastes the raw text into SERTI.
+3. SERTI transforms *"This app is garbage!"* into *"The application crashes frequently when generating reports, disrupting the team's workflow.
+This needs immediate attention."*
+4. **Result:** The manager can now confidently forward a clear, professional report to the Product Director, who can finally take action based on real, unfiltered data.

+**Why this matters:**
+- **For Managers:** You don't have to be a professional editor to create a professional report.
+- **For Directors:** You finally receive feedback that is clear, traceable (thanks to the `auditHash`), and ready to be turned into an action plan.
+- **For Everyone:** The truth is never lost in translation.
+SERTI preserves every criticism, but it delivers it in a way that can actually be heard.

 ---

 ## ⚙️ Two Ways to Use SERTI